PRESENT YOUR WORK AT CPAK 2023

 The hypothesis for how consciousness would be affected in such a celestial cycle builds on the work of Dr. Valerie Hunt, the former professor of physiology at UCLA.
 In several studies, she found that changes in the ambient EM field (produced by the Earth and the Sun) can dramatically affect human cognition and performance.
 In short, consciousness may be mildly affected by proximity to EM fields.
 Consequently, the theory behind the Great Year or cyclical model of consciousness and history, consistent with myth and folklore, is based on the motion of the Sun through space, subjecting the Earth to waxing and waning EM fields, resulting in the legendary rise and fall of the ages over great periods of time.

-This paper/presentation highlights a few of the ancient myths about rising and falling ages tied to a modern astronomical motion and refines the hypothesis for how a change in proximity to stellar-generated electro-magnetic fields might be the mechanism that induces cyclical changes in the Earth’s ionosphere, magnetosphere and most importantly, consciousness itself.
+Join us at the next CPAK as we explore a few of the ancient myths about rising and falling ages tied to a modern astronomical motion and refine the hypothesis for how a change in proximity to stellar-generated energy fields might be the mechanism that induces cyclical changes in the Earth’s ionosphere, magnetosphere and possibly consciousness itself.